top of page

 What’s at Stake

 The stakes couldn’t be higher.
-There is no time to waste in avoiding catastrophic climate change.
+And there is no time to waste.
 The United Nations has already warned that current policies are putting us on track for 3.1°C of warming within our children’s lifetimes - a devastating outcome for people and ecosystems everywhere.
-Adding to this challenge, the return of a COP- and climate-denialist United States after the presidential handover there in January looms as a significant threat to global climate cooperation.
+Adding to this challenge, the return of a climate-denialist United States after the presidential handover there in January looms as a significant threat to global climate cooperation.

 Despite all this, it’s worth remembering that climate action is still possible.
 A global surge in clean energy investment is underway.
 Clean energy makes the best economic sense.
 The world is on track to exceed $2 trillion in total clean energy investment this year.
 Solar and wind are now the cheapest forms of power in most regions, and many countries are doubling down on these to secure their energy futures.
 But without strong, enforceable agreements at COP conferences, that momentum risks being undermined by powerful nations promoting fossil fuel interests.